The Stacks project

 Proof.
 Namely, in this case the cohomology modules of $R\Gamma _ I(K^\bullet )$ are both $f$-power torsion and $f$ acts by automorphisms.
 Hence the cohomology modules are zero and hence the object is zero. $\square$

 Let $A$ be a ring and $I \subset A$ a finitely generated ideal.
-By More on Algebra, Lemma 15.88.5 the category of $I$-power torsion modules is a Serre subcategory of the category of all $A$-modules, hence there is a functor
+By More on Algebra, Lemma 15.88.5 the category of $I$-power torsion modules is a Serre subcategory of the category of all $A$-modules.
+Hence there is a functor

 47.8.3.1

-\begin{equation} \label{dualizing-equation-compare-torsion} D(I^\infty \text{-torsion}) \to D_{I^\infty \text{-torsion}}(A) \end{equation}
+\begin{equation} \label{dualizing-equation-compare-torsion} D(I^\infty \text{-torsion}) \longrightarrow D_{I^\infty \text{-torsion}}(A) \end{equation}

 Lemma 47.8.4.
 Let $A$ be a ring and let $I$ be a finitely generated ideal.
 Let $M$ and $N$ be $I$-power torsion modules.